pyinstaller/pyinstaller/doc/operating-mode.rst

 or different dependencies, or if the dependencies are upgraded, you must redistribute the whole bundle.)

-A small disadvantage of the one-folder format is that the one folder contains a large number of files.
-Your user must find the :file:`myscript` executable in a long list of names or among a big array of icons.
-Also your user can create
-a problem by accidentally dragging files out of the folder.

 .. _how the one-folder program works: